Sofi-Tech/Pulumi/readme.md

 Pulumi does not support ignoring [files](https://github.com/pulumi/pulumi/issues/9059), I added the json to this project which will also be pushed to aws which shouldn't be pushed.
 You should delete the json file after you have deployed the stack.

 # Resources created - 220

+The total resources created by the stack are **220**.
+The resources are divided into the following categories:

 - APIs - **4**
 - Functions - **33**